decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 // Create entity and component cube = new Entity()

-// Create and assign component cube.set(new Transform())
+// Create and add component
+cube.set(new Transform())

 // Using get